Interviewing Technique – A Bridge Too Far?Mick Ord2021-06-07T14:11:14+00:00

 Most of us aren’t required to address the media to that extent which is why careful preparation is so important.

 I would also highly recommend using a colleague(s) for feedback and practice and that requires a fair amount of time beforehand.

 The former US President Barack Obama regularly responded to tricky questions with responses similar to “That’s something I have to struggle with all the time” and then moved onto his key message “but what’s important here is that..”

 In the UK we are arguably less impressed by political sales patter but if it’s not laid on too thickly it can be a highly effective way of moving the conversation forward.
 Of course it only works if you have something important to say at the end of your bridging phrase and don’t get lost in a stream of meaningless verbiage ; you need to be able to have something of substance to say not just waffle.

-In the UK the former leader of the Liberal Democrats Lord Paddy Ashdown is as smooth a media operator as you’re likely to see and has an armoury of well-used and effective phrases designed to keep his replies on-message.
+In the UK the former leader of the Liberal Democrats the late Lord Paddy Ashdown was as smooth a media operator as you’re likely to see and had an armoury of well-used and effective phrases designed to keep his replies on-message.